zyrolasting/denxi/examples/generated-racket-bindings/README.md

 # Method: Duplicate Inputs

-Xiden wil not duplicate inputs, so you can leverage its cache such that the same files of two different names result in links pointing to the same Racket module file.
+Denxi wil not duplicate inputs, so you can leverage its cache such that the same files of two different names result in links pointing to the same Racket module file.